richmondu/FT900/Alexa/Amazon Alexa Client/README.md

          Note: You should see logs containing 'FT900'.
          Note: Verify everything is working as expected.
          Note: Say 'Alexa' to trigger voice recording.
 Alternatively, press 't' key followed by Enter key to trigger recording.
-         Note: RPI application will fail if microphone is removed.
-So don't remove it.
       4. Setup and run FT900.